 -

-Finally, this fourth formula represents pooled data between states for another look at the relationships:
+Finally, this fourth formula represents pooled data between the states, for another look at the relationships:

 "AUTk,b=β1+β2PRCPk,b+β3TIMEb+ β4logPOPk + β5INCk+ β6REGk+β7HISPk,b+ β8BLKk,b+ β9INDk,b+&epsilonk,b"